Israeli soldier convicted of manslaughter in killing of wounded Palestinian assailant

 "(They found) that it was a most unacceptable action on the part of the soldier.
 It is legally unacceptable, it is ethically, morally - it's simply impossible to accept it," said Kasher, a professor of philosophy at Tel Aviv University.

-Prime Minister Benjamin Netanyahu at first backed up his then defence minister Moshe Yaalon in his criticism of Azaria's actions.
-But then Naftali Bennett, a far-right party leader in Netanyahu's coalition, who draws strong backing from Israeli settlers in the West Bank, came out in vocal support of Azaria.
+Netanyahu at first backed up his then-defence minister Moshe Yaalon in his criticism of Azaria's actions.
+But then Naftali Bennett, a far-right party leader in Netanyahu's coalition who draws strong backing from Israeli settlers in the West Bank, came out in vocal support of Azaria.

 Netanyahu then took the unusual step of calling Azaria's parents to express his sympathy after the soldier was arrested.